Photon-instanton collider implemented by a superconducting circuit

 \emph{Conclusions.---} In this work we have developed a general formalism for the study of instanton-particle collisions, and applied it to a recently-realized~\cite{kuzmin19b} superconducting circuit in which a transmon qubit is strongly-coupled to a high impedance transmission line.
-We have shown that significant inelastic single-photon scattering by instantons can be controllably initiated and identified in such a setup.
-Recent experimental results nicely match our theory~\cite{kuzmin20}.
-This paves the way towards the study of similar effects not only in various superconducting circuits~\cite{hriscu11,rastelli13,ergul13,vogt16,bard17,schon90,fazio01,camalet04,garciaripoll08,lehur12,goldstein13,peropadre13,snyman15,gheeraert17,leppakangas18,gheeraert18,yamamoto19,belyansky20,forndiaz17,magazzu18,leger19,indrajeet20}, but also in other condensed matter~\cite{leggett,kane92,krinner15} and particle physics~\cite{coleman,gross81,polyakov} systems.
+We have shown that significant inelastic single-photon scattering by instantons can be controllably initiated and identified in such a setup: As opposed to the Josephson quartic nonlinearity, which only affects near-resonance photons and thus cannot split them into low frequency ones, an instanton shifts the phases along the entire array, hence couples well to low-$k$ modes, and allows a near-resonant incoming photon to dissipate energy into them.
+An experiment has now appeared~\cite{kuzmin20} demonstrating this effect, with favorable comparison to a simplified version of our theory~\cite[][Sec.~SII]{SM}.
+This paves the way toward the study of similar effects not only in various superconducting circuits~\cite{hriscu11,rastelli13,ergul13,vogt16,bard17,schon90,fazio01,camalet04,garciaripoll08,lehur12,goldstein13,peropadre13,snyman15,gheeraert17,leppakangas18,gheeraert18,yamamoto19,belyansky20,forndiaz17,magazzu18,puertasmartinez19,indrajeet20}, but also in other condensed matter (e.g., atomtronic setups)~\cite{leggett,kane92,krinner15} and particle physics~\cite{coleman,gross81,polyakov} systems.

+We thank L.I.~Glazman and M.~Houzet for very useful discussions and for sharing with us their unpublished results~\cite{houzet20}.
+Our work has been supported by the U.S.-Israel Binational Science Foundation (Grants No. 2014262 and No. 2016224).
+In addition, R.V.K.\ and V.E.M.\ acknowledge support from US Department of Energy (Grant No. DE-SC0020160).
+V.E.M.\ was further supported by a U.S.\ DOE Early Career Award and M.G.\ by the Israel Science Foundation (Grant No. 227/15). {S\arabic{equation}} {SF\arabic{figure}} {ST\arabic{table}} {S\Roman{section}}